microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/workplacesensordevice-ingesttelemetry.md

 ## Response

-If successful, this action returns a `204 No Content` response code.
+If successful, this method returns a `204 No Content` response code.

 ## Examples
-### Example 1: Send sensor telemetry for a device with unique sensor types.
+### Example 1: Send sensor telemetry for a device with unique sensor types

+The following example shows how to send sensor telemetry for a device with unique sensor types.

 #### Request
-The following is an example of a request.
+The following example shows a request.
 <!-- {
   "blockType": "request",
   "name": "workplacesensordevicethis.ingesttelemetry.unique.sensor.type"